-ΤοοΙ Description

-review-license Review and/or accept the product license.

-sample-data-loader Install or remove sample data for Identity Broker testing and demonstration.
-View information about the current state of the Identity Broker processes.
-Start the Identity Broker.
-Display basic server information.
-Stop or restart the Identity Broker.
+Tool Description its topology by the uninstall tool. restore Restore a backup of the Identity Broker. review-license Review and/or accept the product license. sample-data-loader Install or remove sample data for Identity Broker testing and demonstration. server-state View information about the current state of the Identity Broker processes. start-broker Start the Identity Broker. status Display basic server information. stop-broker Stop or restart the Identity Broker. sum-file-sizes Calculate the sum of the sizes for a set of files.

-server-state

-start-broker

-status

-stop-broker

-sum-file-sizes Calculate the sum of the sizes for a set of files.

-summarize-config Generate a configuration summary of either a remote or local Identity Broker instance.
-By default, only basic components and properties will be included.
-To include advanced component, use theadvanced argument.